Luthaf/rascaline/docs/src/tutorials/profiling.rst

 spent in this function.

-The ⚠️ symbol is added when the mean cost of the function is close to the profiling overhead (around 100ns per function call), and thus the measurement might not be very reliable.
+The ⚠️ symbol is added when the mean cost of the function is close to the profiling overhead (30 to 80ns per function call), and thus the measurement might not be very reliable.

 Some of the most important sections are:

-- ``Calculator::compute``: the entry point of all calculations
-- ``Calculator::prepare``: building the list of samples that will be in the descriptor
+- ``Calculator::prepare``: building the list of samples/properties that will be in the descriptor
 - ``XXX::compute``: building blocks for the overall calculation
 - ``NeighborsList``: construction of the list of neighbors